gritzko/swarm-ron-docs/type-params.md

 # Type parameters

-The origin half of the type id is used to convey type parameters.
+The second half of the [type id](spec.md) is used to convey type parameters.
 Those can be generic or type-specific parameters.

 The meaning of generic parameters may depend on database options.